-- Adhering to this policy at all times during periods of remote learning. - Pupils will have verbal contact with a member of teaching staff at least once per week via Atom, Padlet or telephone call, - Ensuring that their work is completed to the best of their ability. - Seek help if they need it, from teachers or teaching assistants through Padlet or the class email address. - Alert teachers if they are not able to complete work through the class email address. - Reporting any technical issues to teachers and teaching assistants as soon as possible. - Ensuring they use any equipment and technology for remote learning as intended. - Adhering to the behaviour policy at all times. - Complete 3 hours of learning a day.
+- Adhering to this policy at all times during periods of remote learning. - Pupils will have verbal contact with a member of teaching staff at least once per week via Teams, zoom or telephone call, - Ensuring that their work is completed to the best of their ability. - Seek help if they need it, from teachers through Padlet or the class email address. - Alert teachers if they are not able to complete work through the class email address. - Reporting any technical issues to teachers and teaching assistants as soon as possible. - Ensuring they use any equipment and technology for remote learning as intended. - Adhering to the behaviour policy at all times. - Complete 3 hours (KS1) or 4 hours (KS2) of learning a day.